Welcome

 A life in transition leads to interesting music.
 I've got many new musical prospects on the horizon,

+Daly.
 Kopaja is still playing at Cordavi on Wednesdays.
-The Rudy Waltz is still playing at Mistral on
+The Rudy Waltz is still playing at Mistral

-Tuesdays, and the line-up for that has been changing weekly and including such local luminaries as
+on Tuesdays, and the line-up for that has been changing weekly and including such local

-Taras Kovayl, Rich White, Jeremy Wolf, and Jake Holwegner.
-I'm working on new techniques for
+luminaries as Taras Kovayl, Rich White, Jeremy Wolf, and Jake Holwegner.
+I'm working on new

-playing percussion/drums with and without electronics, and I'm trying to figure out how to efficiently
+techniques for playing percussion/drums with and without electronics, and I'm trying to figure out

-wire my computer and recording interface equiplment for ease-of-use (and to get rid of the
+how to efficiently wire my computer and recording interface equiplment for ease-of-use (and to get

 July 2, 2006